Beijzum/beijzum.github.io/docs/index.md

 2. :fontawesome-solid-code: [Writing Your First Game](./Writing%20Your%20First%20Game.md)
 3. :material-cloud-upload: [Uploading to GitHub](Uploading%20to%20GitHub.md)

-    a.
-You may navigate through this document using the _table of contents_ on the left side of this document.
+> You may navigate through this document using the _table of contents_ on the left side of this document.
+It may also appear as a hamburger menu in the top left.

-    b.
-You may also navigate by _clicking_ the next and previous section arrows at the bottom (footer) of this document.
+> You may also navigate by _clicking_ the next and previous section arrows at the bottom (footer) of this document.

 ## Typographical Conventions